vjohndo/Docufi/README.md

 Create your postgres database and name it docufi:
 >`createdb docufi`

-Run schema.sql against your 'docufi' database to create tables
+Run *schema.sql* (found in the databse directory) against your 'docufi' database to create tables.

 ## Azure Cognitive Services

 This application uses Microsoft Azures Cognitive Services.
 You will need to create a Cognitive Services resource using the Azure Portal (a free account can be created).

-Follow a guide [here](https://docs.microsoft.com/en-us/azure/cognitive-services/cognitive-services-apis-create-account?tabs=multiservice%2Cwindows) to create a cognitive services resource
+Follow a guide [here](https://docs.microsoft.com/en-us/azure/cognitive-services/cognitive-services-apis-create-account?tabs=multiservice%2Cwindows) to create a cognitive services resource.

 ## Socket.io for local development

-In the client folder initialize.js needs update the environment URL depending on whether you're in production of working locally.
+In the client folder *initialize.js* needs to be updated with the environment URL depending on whether you're in production or developing locally.

 > const ENV_URL = "http://localhost:3000" // local development\
 > const ENV_URL = "http://productionsite.com" // production endpoint